Train: Electric

 Electric trains receive their current via overhead lines or through a third rail electric system, which is then used to power traction motors that drive the wheels.
 Electric traction offers a lower cost per mile of train operation but at a higher initial cost, which can only be justified on high traffic lines.
 Even though the cost per mile of construction is much higher, electric traction is cheaper to operate thanks to lower maintenance and purchase costs for locomotives and equipment.
 Compared to diesel locomotives, electric locomotives produce no direct emissions and accelerate much faster, making them better suited to passenger service, especially underground.

+Some trains also operate using energy from a battery, which removes the need for overhead lines, but results in a limited range.